-The Registered Agent can either be an individual residing in Ohio or any business entity, domestic or foreign, legally registered with the Secretary of State to conduct business.
+An Ohio Registered Agent is an intermediary who is responsible for officially receiving and helping to handle/process important paperwork like state filings, tax forms, legal notices, and so forth.
+They can either be an individual residing in Ohio or any business entity, domestic or foreign, legally registered with the Secretary of State.

 Filing Fee: $99